 The village Irache offers a unique attraction.
 A free wine faucet!
 A must stop for most regardless the time of day.
 I took advantage of the free agua faucet.

 We soon walked passed a monastery which appeared closed.
-Once passed I was stopped by an elderly woman walking in the opposite direction.
-She asked in very broken English if I had visited the cloisters and suggested that I should.
+Once passed, I was stopped by an elderly woman walking in the opposite direction.
+She asked in very broken English if I had visited the cloisters, and suggested that I should.
 As she seemed to single me out I felt compelled to follow her lead.
 I discovered the building in the process of restoration and happy I listened.
-I am learning to say yes to what the Camino presents…..
+I am learning to say yes to whatever the Camino presents…..

 My Swedish friends were not feeling well so we parted ways at Monjardin.
 The albergue they chose was run my an American.
 Just their luck, they ended up trading one chatty American for another.